charlab/charlab.github.io/_posts/fhannan/2013-11-3-first-blog-post.md

 {% highlight text %}
 Hi!
 I'm Fabiha.
 This is my first post in the repository charlab.github.io.

 In terms of my research interests, I would like to focus on modeling digital architecture, through various mediums.
 I am also interested in working on parallel processors and GPUs.
-Although I would prefer using software to model hardware as opposed to more abstract programming, I am fine with high-level and low-level coding.
+Although I would prefer using software to model hardware as opposed to coding more abstract concepts, I am fine with high-level and low-level programming.

 Donghyeon explained using Github on Linux and the engineering server Tera.
 Like Eric, I downloaded the Github desktop application Windows and used both jekyll and Git Shell.